PoCInnovation/Pool2022/Software/day04/1 - Auth/Golang/README.md

 - Add `oauth2` to the dependences: `go get -u golang.org/x/oauth2`
 > **Take a moment to read the [documentation](https://pkg.go.dev/golang.org/x/oauth2/google)**.

-- Create an object `userOAuth` wich mocks a simple database, stored in your RAM
+- Create an object `userOAuth` which mocks a simple database, stored in your RAM

 ```go
 type UserOAuth struct {